KQM-git/TCL/equipment/artifacts.md

 {% tabs %}
 {% tab title="Description" %}
-* 2 Piece Set Bonus: Increase Pyro RES by 40%
+* 2-Piece Set Bonus: Increase Pyro RES by 40%
-* 4 Piece Set Bonus: Increases DMG against enemies that are Burning or affected by Pyro by 35%
+* 4-Piece Set Bonus: Increases DMG against enemies that are Burning or affected by Pyro by 35%
 {% endtab %}

 {% tab title="Findings" %}